pephumin/pebinary.com/_posts/2016-07-14-slideshow-added.md

 ---
 layout: blog-en
-title: "Carousel added"
+title: "Slideshow added"
 date: 2016-07-14 16:06:27 +0700
 author: admin
 author-email: admin@pebinary.com
 category: blog
-tags: [blog, setup, carousel]
+tags: [website]
-quote: null
+quote:
 ---
-In order to make the website look more appeal to the general public, a carousel has been added.
+In order to make the website look more appeal to the general public, a `slideshow`[^note] has been added.

 While it is first developed and installed to the [Front Page], it may be considered to be included in some other pages in the future as well.